eigerco/axelar-contract-deployments/starknet/README.md

 # Starknet Deployment Scripts 🏗️

 This directory contains deployment and operational scripts for Axelar contracts on Starknet.
-The scripts support both online and offline workflows, with hardware wallet integration for secure mainnet deployments.
+The scripts support both online and offline workflows, with hardware wallet integration for secure mainnet operations.

 ## 🔧 Setup